Raku/intellij-ide-plugin/docs/debug-protocol.md

 ### Object Metadata Request (40)

 Used by the client to get additional information about an object that goes beyond its actual attributes.
-Usually contains at least the repr name and unmanaged size as seen by the heap profiler, but can also include other details from the REPRData and the object's internal state.
+Can include miscellaneous details from the REPRData and the object's internal state if it's concrete.

 Additionally, all objects that have positional, associative, or attribute features will point that out in their response.